Home » FAMILY » Eight Habits for a Happy and Healthy Marriage

 Two final points here.
 First, give regularly to your church.
 I recommend 10% of your gross income, even if you think the tithe is just for the Old Testament.
 You most likely give far more than that to the government in taxes, the mortgage company for housing, and yourself for luxuries and comforts.
 Why short-change God?

 Whatever plan you choose, choose it together and commit to it together.
-When you’re just getting starting on this, you might need to check in weekly or bi-weekly.
+When you’re just getting started on this, you might need to check in weekly or bi-weekly.
 Eventually, you may need only monthly or quarterly family finance meetings.
 Start this discipline and keep it up – it will prevent a lot of problems and help protect your marriage.

-Attend Church Together
+Rule #6: Attend Church Together

 I consider this a no-brainer.
 If you are a Christian and you married a Christian, then build your faith together by attending church together every week.
-Make time for praying together and reading the Bible, a devotional, or a Christian growth book together also.
+Make time for praying together and reading the Bible, a devotional, or a Christian growth book together.
 Plan for five days a week, so you have some wiggle room for life’s interruptions.

 However, if you don’t work on Sundays, you are both believers, and you just don’t like the hassle or prefer going to the lake – change your attitude and actions.
 Church is important to the health and future of your marriage and family.

-Apologize and Forgive
+Rule #7: Apologize and Forgive

 If you are anything like me, apologizing is hard.
 Sometimes really hard.
 But the thing is – the harder it is to apologize, the more important it is to do.
 Apologizing is hard because it takes humility.
 To apologize sincerely we must admit to our bad behavior – whether it was intentional or not, big or little, yesterday or three weeks ago.